SzarkaLevente/dlBullFlagDetector/README.md

     - `utils.py`: Helper functions and utilities used across different scripts.

 - **`notebook/`**: Contains Jupyter notebooks for analysis and experimentation.
-    - `01-data-exploration.ipynb`: Notebook for initial exploratory data analysis (EDA) and visualization.
-    - `02-label-analysis.ipynb`: Notebook for analyzing the distribution and properties of the target labels.
+    - yet to fill out

 - **`log/`**: Contains log files.
     - `run.log`: Example log file showing the output of a successful training run.

 - **Root Directory**:
+    - `.gitignore`: Prevents logs, environment-specific files and directories from being published to the repository.
     - `Dockerfile`: Configuration file for building the Docker image with the necessary environment and dependencies.
     - `requirements.txt`: List of Python dependencies required for the project.
     - `README.md`: Project documentation and instructions.
+    - `run.sh`: The shell script that imitates the pipeline.